Alcampopiano/OpenQuestion/paper/paper.md

 building platform written in Python.
 Researchers can develop and manage surveys using a GUI or by writing Python code.
-End-user surveys (ie., web forms for data acquisition) can be distributed by sharing a unique URL.^[OpenQuestion is built with the open source Anvil App Server, a runtime engine for writing full-stack web applications in Python.
-Note that an Anvil account is not required to use OpenQuestion [@anvil].]
+End-user surveys (ie., web forms for data acquisition) can be distributed by sharing a unique URL.^[OpenQuestion is built with the open source Anvil App Server, a runtime engine for writing full-stack web applications in Python [@anvil].
+Note that an Anvil account is not required to use OpenQuestion.]

 # Statement of need
 OpenQuestion's GUI and general functionality will be familiar to researchers to have used